Net Control Script

 > Call portables and mobiles with traffic.

-> Call general bases stations with traffic.
+> Call general base stations with or without traffic.

-> Second call for general check-ins.
+> Last call for general check-ins.

 Close the net with the following statement:

-“This is WB2ECR stroke(Your Call) closing the Western New York Emergency Net; thanking all stations who checked in and thanking the repeater trustee for the use of the repeater, now returning said repeater back to normal amateur use.
-Thank you and good evening.”
+“This is WB2ECR stroke (your call) closing the Western New York Emergency Net; thanking all stations who checked in and thanking the repeater trustee for the use of the repeater, now returning the repeater back to normal amateur use.
+Thank you and good evening, (your call) is clear.”

 Click here for a PDF version of the script